Skip to Main Content

 Cambridge University Libraries Decolonisation Working Group

-The remit of the Decolonisation Working Group (DWG) is “to formulate guidance and policy for decolonisation work within Cambridge libraries and commission specific pieces of work to help encourage and embed best practice” (from the group’s Terms of Reference).
-The group first formed in September 2020 and meets regularly.
-The DWG aims to lead by example by identifying and openly acknowledging areas of work while commissioning related projects that can at least start to tackle the issues identified.
+The remit of the Decolonisation Working Group (DWG) was “to formulate guidance and policy for decolonisation work within Cambridge libraries and commission specific pieces of work to help encourage and embed best practice” (from the group’s Terms of Reference).
+The group first formed in September 2020 and it met regularly until it was disbanded in 2025.
+The DWG aimed to lead by example by identifying and openly acknowledging areas of work while commissioning related projects that could at least start to tackle the issues identified.

-The DWG is made up of library and archive staff from across collegiate Cambridge.
-It also has among its members representatives from outside the library sector; their presence as critical friends is crucial to help identify problems and solutions.
-For example, the DWG has a representative from the Race Equality Network and several student and academic representatives.
-The CUL Decolonisation Working Group works closely with the Decolonising through Critical Librarianship group, with a named representative for that group on the DWG.
+The DWG was made up of library and archive staff from across collegiate Cambridge.
+It also had among its members representatives from outside the library sector; their presence as critical friends was crucial to help identify problems and solutions.
+For example, the DWG had a representative from the Race Equality Network and several student and academic representatives.
+The CUL Decolonisation Working Group worked closely with the Decolonising through Critical Librarianship group, with a named representative for that group on the DWG.

-You can read more on the DWG website.
+You can read more on the DWG website (currently under review following the winding up of the DWG).